 Ok I think that’s enough for today, since I’ll be seeing you tomorrow with the recipe to those cookies down below 😉 .
 Make sure to tag me @baranbakery or #bakewithb if you make this!
 As always, have a blessed day and happy baking!

-- Heat up milk in a medium size pan.
+- On the stove, heat up the milk in a medium size pan.

-- Serve hot & top with marshmallows, whipped cream or homemade fluff & a pretty cinnamon stick!
+- Serve hot and top with marshmallows, whipped cream or homemade fluff and a pretty cinnamon stick!

 Amount Per Serving: Calories: 436Total Fat: 23gSaturated Fat: 14gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 32mgSodium: 179mgCarbohydrates: 47gFiber: 1gSugar: 33gProtein: 12g